How Do AI Detectors Work: Everything You Need to Know

 Both of these allow the AI detector to identify predictable language patterns, syntax, and complexity levels.

-If the detector recognizes enough of these patterns, it provides a likelihood that the text was generated by AI.
+If the detector recognizes enough of these patterns, it provides a likelihood that AI generated the text.

 But what do AI detectors compare their findings to?
 Most AI detectors have been trained on thousands, if not millions, of datasets.